 - Number of Decision Makers: 7 Decision Makers

 - Momentum Point: When we decided together to avoid the negotiation game and shake hands on the deal after our third on-site visit.

 - Deal Breaker: Sticker shock.
-We’re not the cheapest solution on the market and generally you don’t want to be the economy choice.
-We prefaced our proposal stating that it was in fact, that, and worked with our champion to ensure a suitable price point prior to final presentation with rest of the decision makers.
+We’re not the cheapest solution on the market and generally, you don’t want to be the economic choice.
+We prefaced our proposal stating that it was in fact, that, and worked with our champion to ensure a suitable price point prior to the final presentation with the rest of the decision-makers.